-Family leave shall be unpaid leave and shall only be available to benefits-eligible employees who have been employed on a halftime or greater basis for at least twelve months.
+Family leave shall be unpaid leave and shall only be available to benefits-eligible employees who have been employed on a halftime or greater basis for at least twelve months and at least 1,250 hours during the 12-month period immediately preceding the commencement of the leave.
 Leave shall be granted to an eligible employee in the event of the birth of a child of the employee; the placement of a child with the employee for adoption; a serious health condition of the employee's child, spouse, parent or spouse's parent necessitating the employee's presence; or a serious health condition of the employee which renders him/her unable to perform the duties of his/her job.